Meet the Hellbender Salamander

 Though some populations remain healthy, the hellbender is listed as Near Threatened by the IUCN and is close to qualifying for Vulnerable status, mainly due to habitat loss and degradation.
-The Ozark Hellbender is particularly imperiled, drastic population declines documented in the late 1980s and 1990s.
+The Ozark Hellbender is particularly imperiled, and experienced drastic population declines in the late 1980s and 1990s.
 In 2011, it was listed as Endangered federally as per the Endangered Species Act.

 The Nature Conservancy is working with Purdue University and the Indiana Department of Natural Resources to conserve this special creature while there’s still time.
-We have adopted a threefold approach to conservation through outreach to local residents, land protection, and cutting-edge lab research on captive-rearing of hellbenders.
+We have adopted a threefold approach to conservation through outreach to local residents, land protection and cutting-edge lab research on captive-rearing of hellbenders.

-The conservancy’s dam removal work across many states is also helping to restore hellbender habitat.
+TNC’s dam removal work across many states is also helping to restore hellbender habitat.
 With barriers like dams gone, hellbender populations can more easily find one another, leading to improved reproduction and overall species health.

 - The hellbender is sometimes unflatteringly referred to as a snot otter, devil dog and mud cat.
 Please don't call it a mudpuppy—that’s an entirely different species of salamander.